dpriskorn/LexUtils/README.md

   lexeme in a certain language

 ## What I learned making this tool
 * Rewriting a tool with many parts can be difficult.
+  I used abstract base classes for the first time and the class hierarchy really helped reduce the complexity and increase readability IMO.

+* I used typing everywhere and it really helps catching errors.
+* I wrote a few tests when the classes did not work as expected to verify that they were working properly.
+Tests are very powerful to ensure the quality remains high after changing parts of the code.

 * Async fetching with httpx is fun
 * Integrating with WikibaseIntegrator is fun and it has useful classes that I can reuse to avoid reinventing the wheel